RaPaLearning/gita-begin/gita/Back to Basics.md

-# <a name='_Kindling_curiosity_of_a_Srivaishnav_1'></a>
-<a name='_Translatory_notes_1'></a>
-<a name='_Toc488528590'></a>
-Back to Basics
+# Back to Basics

 Many words in Sanskrit and English have multiple meanings.
 Let’s fix an interpretation to frequently encountered words.
 This interpretation may be different from what we’re accustomed to.
 If you don’t understand even after reading this, don’t worry.
 Stay in the journey of inquiry and don’t get anxious about answers.

 <a name='applopener_1'></a>
 > Who am I?

+## [Atma] - The Self

-As the Lord Himself states, it is not possible to describe the `आत्म` `[Atma]` in speech, nor is it possible to understand it using the intellect.
+As the Lord Himself states, it isn't possible to describe the `आत्म` `[Atma]` in speech, nor is it possible to understand it using the intellect.
 Needless to say, the word `आत्म` `[Atma]` is difficult to translate.
-I have used the word ‘Self’ with an uppercase 'S' as the translation of the word `आत्म` `[Atma]`
+I have used the word ‘Self’ with an uppercase 'S' as the translation of the word `आत्म` `[Atma]`.
-.

 Rather than thinking about the
 `आत्म` `[Atma]`
 as a ghostly soul, consider it as being ‘me’.
 The Self is 'me'.
 That brings us to the question 'What am I?'
 Let's start by seeing what the Self isn't.

 <a name='applnote_2'></a>
 > I am not my body, am I?

 Am I a body, a walking bundle of cells and chemicals, a machine that keeps responding to stimuli?
 If that's the case, I would be a different 'me' through my life - the molecules in our body, our shape, size, even our knowledge and memory - none of them are constant through the life of the body.
-However, I still remain 'me' throughout my life even if every aspect of my body gets replaced along the way.
+However, I remain 'me' throughout my life even if every aspect of my body gets replaced along the way.

 <a name='applnote_3'></a>
 > I am not just a thought, am I?

 Let' go a little deeper.
 Am I my brain?
 The brain is part of the nervous system, which routes all stimuli through its circuits.
 Those circuits are nerve cells insulated from each other by fatty tissue, connected through gaps in the insulation.
 This is known to be the way memory is built and information is processed.